How RAG Works: A Step-by-Step Walkthrough

 Before the system can answer questions about your data, it needs to read your data.
 Ingestion handles the conversion from whatever format your documents are in (PDF, Word, HTML, email, spreadsheet) into clean, searchable text.

 This step is more complex than it sounds.
-PDFs are notoriously difficult — they're a visual format, not a text format.
+PDFs are notoriously difficult.
+They're a visual format, not a text format.
 Tables, headers, multi-column layouts, and scanned documents all need different handling.

 A typical ingestion pipeline: